harshadk13/Data_Warehouses/README.md

 - **Benefits:** Supports complex analytics such as treatment outcomes, disease prevalence, and resource allocation.

 Dimensional Modeling, through star and snowflake schema designs, is fundamental in structuring data warehouses for efficient querying, intuitive reporting, and insightful analytics.
 It enhances query performance, simplifies data navigation, and facilitates comprehensive business intelligence across various industries.
-Real-world examples illustrate its effectiveness in supporting decision-making and operational insights, showcasing its adaptability and scalability in handling large data volumes.
+Real world examples illustrate its effectiveness in supporting decision-making and operational insights, showcasing its adaptability and scalability in handling large data volumes.
 As organizations prioritize data-driven strategies, Dimensional Modeling remains a cornerstone technique for designing robust and user-friendly data warehouse solutions.

 # Dimensional Modeling Vs Traditional Approach